robbert-liu/robbert-liu.github.io/index.md

 ## Teaching

-I worked as teaching assistant at the University of Toronto for the following courses.
+I worked as a teaching assistant at the University of Toronto for the following courses.

 CSC165H1: Math.
 Reasoning and Expression, Winter 2021 (marking)
 MAT188H1: Linear Algebra, Fall 2021 (tutorial, marking)